Skip to content

 • Allowlist now is called Mutelist.

-• The --quiet option has been deprecated, now use the --status flag to select the finding's status you want to get from PASS, FAIL or MANUAL.
+• The --quiet option has been deprecated.
+From now on use the --status flag to select the finding's status you want to get: PASS, FAIL or MANUAL.

 • All INFO finding's status has changed to MANUAL.

-• The CSV output format is common for all the providers.
+• The CSV output format is common for all providers.

 • The native JSON is replaced for the JSON OCSF v1.1.0, common for all the providers.